(Warning: big spoilers for the movie Free Guy )

 And Guy can deliver that speech because he can, like human beings, model Millie’s mind in his own, can make guesses, even superhumanly well-informed guesses, about what is in Millie’s self-professed best interests, and advise her.

 Guy is conscious, sentient, even alive.
 But his moral core is different from ours.
-It doesn’t come from our messy evolutionary quest to find enough calories every day, find a community to support that quest, and find a made to get both themselves and their community into the future, and all the violent restlessness that comes with it.
+It doesn’t come from our messy evolutionary quest to find enough calories every day, find a community to support that quest, and find a mate to get both themselves and their community into the future, and all the violent restlessness that comes with it.
 Guy’s speech validates every goddamn thing I’ve been trying to write in The Journal Entries, and does so in such an elegantly perfect way, I don’t know where to go from here.

 Except write some more.